-If your luggage is lost, it’s likely that your renters or homeowners insurance will provide some coverage.
+If your luggage is lost, your renters or homeowners insurance will likely provide some coverage.
 Off-premises coverage protects your personal property anywhere in the world.
-However, it’s important to understand that the percentage of coverage may be less because the items are outside of your home.
+However, it’s important to understand that the percentage of coverage may be less because the items are outside your home.
 In addition, you may have to pay a deductible first.

 Before you travel, call your independent insurance agent to review your current policy.
-This way, you’ll know ahead of time what kind of coverage you have and if a deductible applies.
+This way, you’ll know what kind of coverage you have and if a deductible applies.
 If you travel frequently, you may need more protection than what your current insurance policy provides.

 Based on the type of credit card you hold, you may have coverage for lost luggage.
 The benefit of using your card for reimbursement is that there’s likely no deductible.
 Before you travel, contact your credit card company to see what they offer.
-If you travel frequently, you may want to upgrade your current card or find a new card that offers more travel benefits.
+If you travel frequently, you may want to upgrade your current card or find a new one offering more travel benefits.

 Travel Insurance Coverage